apoorvdarshan/blog/README.md

 This repository is archived and no longer in use.

-The blog now lives on Medium. [apoorvdarshan.com](https://apoorvdarshan.com) is a custom domain for my Medium profile, where all new articles are published.
+The blog now moved to https://github.com/apoorvdarshan/profile as profile/portfolio.